 If we look back into the early years of recovery gear the designs were basic, heavy, and utilitarian.
 The overarching theory was the heavier the better.
 The bulk of this early gear was brought over from the heavy equipment and crane industry.
-Strong but bulky for general use.

 The basic design of these early recovery parts worked but the constant danger from a failed part and the difficulty in teaching proper use made them dangerous when not used properly.
 Add the large size and the extreme forces at work when there was a failure the potential for dismemberment or death was very likely.

 As recovery gear began to evolve companies began to downsize these larger components for ones that matched the lightweight vehicles (compared to cranes) they were being used with.
 The most recent trend is to forego metal products altogether for synthetic line based recovery gear.
-But is it going too far?

 One of these pieces of equipment is the pulley block (snatch block or sheave).
 Made from slabs of steel with a pulley sandwiched in between they remained big, bulky, and heavy.